12 Thanksgiving Prayer Points With Scriptures to Guide You

 God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
 Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
 Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
 (If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
 This book will transform your life and revitalize your relationship with the Lord!

-A Free Daily Devotional to Help You Trust God While You Wait
+A Free Daily Devotional to Help You Connect With God

 I invite you to create space for God to transform your life by downloading a free copy of my devotional eBook, The Lean Into Grace Devotional: An 8-Day Devotional for Healing, Deliverance, and Replenishment.
 These pages are your invitation to stop striving in self-effort and let God do what you’ve been unable to do for yourself.
 We will create space to let God set us free from fear, worry, stress, shame, besetting sins, and more.
 Find it for free here.
 I also offer a library of free online devotional eBooks for free.
 I invite you to explore the collection right here!